sauxpa/starter-academic/content/post/astro_3/index.md

 $$
 where $\psi^{(3)}(0)=\mathbb{E}\left[\left(\xi-\mu\right)^3\right]$ is the third cumulant of $\xi$.
 In other words, negative skewness in the true Astro distribution translates into <em>higher</em> skewness in the flight time distribution than the inverse Gaussian approximation suggests.

+## Conclusion

+We can summarize the Gaussian approximation using the diagram below.
+Moving from the true Astro step variable $\xi$ to its continuous time Gaussian approximation $dZ$ preserves both mean and variance (as these are the two degrees of freedom of a Gaussian distribution), and this moment matching property is transferred at the level of flight times.
+However, this commutative diagram does not hold for higher order moments.

+{{< figure src="Astro_commutative_diagram.pdf" >}}

 ## License